Skip to content

 time_complexity.rb

-Linear order indicates the number of operations grows linearly with the input data size \(n\).
-Linear order commonly appears in single-loop structures:
+The number of operations in linear order grows linearly relative to the input data size \(n\).
+Linear order typically appears in single-layer loops:

 time_complexity.py